 Coming to Nepal during the Dashain festival?
 Here’s how to handle it

 Dashain in Nepal is commonly referred to as Nepal’s greatest festival.
-However, to a tourist, you may not feel the same way.
-In fact, Dashain can be a serious annoyance to you on your holiday or you take advantage of it and have an even better holiday.
+However to a tourist visiting Nepal, you may not feel the same way.
+In fact Dashain can be a serious annoyance to you on your holiday or you take advantage of it and have an even better holiday.
 With a quick read here you’ll be prepared so there’s no reason to be worried as you’ll be able to avoid most problems and turn them into something better.

 What is Dashain?

 To put it simply Dashain is the annual time of year when Nepali people return home (birthplace /village) to be with their families.
 It usually lasts about a week to ten days.

 They meet with family members they’ve not seen all year, eat, get a tika (blessing), eat, sleep and eat some more.